marco-rosner/code-challenges/Annotations/React.md

 Pure Component
 > Render the same output for the same state and props

+Closures
+> Enhancing React's functionality, particularly in managing state and handling events.
+> Any function that deals with state, props or events in a functional component

 Props
 > Read-only objects used as inputs for the components